-We answered all these questions.
-And, by doing a blind taste test of ten different California rolls in Vancouver, we made some unexpected discoveries too.
+We semi-scientifically answered all these questions—and made some other unexpected discoveries—by conducting a blind taste test of ten different California rolls.

 California Roll 101